junhe/wiscsee/README.md

+> Disclaimer: use this software at your own risk.
+We are not responsible for any data loss.

 WiscSee is an I/O workload analyzer that helps you understand your application performance on SSDs.
 WiscSee comes with a fully functioning trace-driven SSD simulator, WiscSim, which supports enhanced versions of multiple well-known FTLs, NCQ, multiple